 However, hyping can cause lots of damage.
 People may be persuaded to squander lots of money in support of products or companies that can deliver no lasting value – money that would have been better invested into solutions that were more deserving.

 Worse, solution hyping damages the credibility of the idea of the Singularity.
-When critics notice that Singularity enthusiasts are making unfounded claims, with insufficient evidence, it may increase their scepticism of the entire idea of Artificial Superintelligence.
+When critics notice that Singularity over-enthusiasts are making unfounded claims, with insufficient evidence, it may increase their scepticism of the entire AGI field.

-Instead, the Singularity Principles urge a full respect for the best methods of science and rationality, keeping an open mind, and communicating with integrity.
+Instead, the Singularitarian Stance urges a full respect for the best methods of science and rationality, keeping an open mind, and communicating with integrity.
 That’s the way to increase the chance of reaching a positive singularity.
-But if hype predominates, it is no wonder that observers will turn away from any serious attention to the Singularity.
+But if hype predominates, it is no wonder that observers will turn away from any prolonged analysis of the Singularity.